folsomcp/specpolFlow/docs-jb/Tutorials/3b-MaskUI_Tutorial.md

 :align: center
 ```

-When you are done, closing the window automatically saves modified mask with the fit depths.
+When you are done, closing the window automatically saves modified mask with the final fit depths.
 The output mask is saved using either the output name you provide, or using original mask name with '.clean' added to the end.